Oklahoma Woman Mauled To Death By Pack Of Wiener Dogs

 None of the dogs weighed more than 40 pounds.
 None were taller than knee high.

-“A predominant breed in these dogs is definitely standard dachshund,” Dinwiddie said.
+“A predominant breed in these dogs is definitely standard dachshund,” Dinwiddie said to KXII.
 “They have really noticeable characteristics like their knobby legs, knees, very short legged dogs and their coats.”

 The Daily Ardmoreite reported all of the animals were heavily infested with fleas and ticks.